rustdesk/doc.rustdesk.com/content/self-host/rustdesk-server-pro/FAQ/_index.en.md

 Start-Process .\rustdesk.exe --silent-install -wait
 ```

-### `Key mismatch` error.
+### `Key mismatch` error
-Please configure your client with correct key. https://rustdesk.com/docs/en/self-host/rustdesk-server-pro/relay/
+Please configure your client with [correct key](https://rustdesk.com/docs/en/self-host/rustdesk-server-pro/relay/).

-## `Failed to connect to relay server` error.
+### `Failed to connect to relay server` error
 Please make sure `hbbr` is running.
-More inforamtion about `hbbr`, you can find here, https://rustdesk.com/docs/en/self-host/rustdesk-server-oss/install/.
+More information about `hbbr`, you can find [here](https://rustdesk.com/docs/en/self-host/rustdesk-server-oss/install/).
-If your `hbbr` does not run on the same machine of `hbbs`, or you have multiple relay servers, or you do not run it on default port `21117`, you have to tell it to `hbbs` explictly. please check here, https://rustdesk.com/docs/en/self-host/rustdesk-server-pro/relay/
+If your `hbbr` does not run on the same machine of `hbbs`, or you have multiple relay servers, or you do not run it on default port `21117`, you have to tell it to `hbbs` explicitly.
+Please check [here](https://rustdesk.com/docs/en/self-host/rustdesk-server-pro/relay/).